nervosnetwork/rfcs/rfcs/0022-transaction-structure/0022-transaction-structure.md

 ### Crypto Primitives

-**blake256**
+**ckbhash**

 CKB uses blake2b as the default hash algorithm.
-We use **blake256** to denote a function to get the first 256 bits of the blake2b hash with personal "ckb-default-hash".
+We use **ckbhash** to denote the blake2b hash function with following configuration:

+* output digest size: 32
+* personalization: ckb-default-hash

 ### Transaction Hash

-Transaction hash is `blake256(tx_hash_digest(tx))` where `tx_hash_digest` is a method to serialize all fields in a transaction excluding `witnesses` into binary.
+Transaction hash is `ckbhash(tx_hash_digest(tx))` where `tx_hash_digest` is a method to serialize all fields in a transaction excluding `witnesses` into binary.
 The serialization specification is not finalized yet, by now you can get the transaction hash via the RPC `_compute_transaction_hash`.

 ### Cell Data Hash

-Cell data hash is just `blake256(data)`.
+Cell data hash is just `ckbhash(data)`.

 ### Script Hash

-Script hash is `blake256(serialize(script))` where `serialize` turns the script structure into a block of binary.
+Script hash is `ckbhash(serialize(script))` where `serialize` turns the script structure into a block of binary.
 The serialization specification is not finalized yet, by now you can get the script hash via the RPC `_compute_script_hash`.